New and Improved Algorithms for Unordered Tree Inclusion: NP-hardness of the case of pattern trees with unique leaf labels

-The decision version of the tree inclusion problem is to determine whether~$T$ can be obtained from~$P$ by applying node insertion operations.
-Kilpel\"{a}inen and Mannila~\cite{kilpelainen1995ordered} proved that the decision version of unordered tree inclusion is NP-complete by reducing from Satisfiability.
-In their reduction, the clauses in a given instance of Satisfiability are represented by node labels in the constructed trees; in particular, for every clause~$C$, each literal in~$C$ introduces one node in~$T$ whose node label represents~$C$.
-By modifying their reduction to assume that each clause contains exactly three literals (i.e., using 3SAT instead of Satisfiability), we immediately have: \begin{corollary} The decision version of the unordered tree inclusion problem is NP-complete even if restricted to instances where $h(T) = 2$, $h(P) = 1$, $OCC(T) = 3$, and $OCC(P) = 1$. \end{corollary}
+The decision version of the tree inclusion problem is the problem of determining whether~$T$ can be obtained from~$P$ by applying a sequence of node insertion operations.
+Kilpel\"{a}inen and Mannila~\cite{kilpelainen1995ordered} proved that the decision version of unordered tree inclusion is NP-complete by a reduction from Satisfiability.
+In their reduction, the clauses in a given instance of Satisfiability are used to label the non-root nodes in the constructed trees~$P$ and~$T$; in particular, for every clause~$C$, each literal in~$C$ introduces one node in~$T$ whose node label represents~$C$.
+(See the proofs of Lemma~7.2 and Theorem~7.3 in~\cite{kilpelainen1995ordered} by Kilpel\"{a}inen and Mannila for details.)
+By using 3-SAT instead of Satisfiability in their reduction, every clause will determine the label of at most three nodes in~$T$, so we immediately have:

+\begin{corollary} The decision version of the unordered tree inclusion problem is NP-complete even if restricted to instances where $h(T) = 2$, $h(P) = 1$, $occ(T) = 3$, and $occ(P) = 1$. \end{corollary}

 In Kilpel\"{a}inen and Mannila's reduction, the labels assigned to the internal nodes of~$T$ are significant.
-Below, we consider the computational complexity of the special case of the problem where all internal nodes in~$P$ and~$T$ have the same label, or equivalently, where only the leaves are labeled.
+Here, we consider the computational complexity of the special case of the problem where all internal nodes in~$P$ and~$T$ have the same label, or equivalently, where only the leaves are labeled.
+The next theorem is the main result of this section.